October 9, 2010

 Sentenac from the S2 (shot taken 4-9-11)

-Immediately after leaving the 78 on foot, we fought through what seemed to be a small marsh (the crux of the hike) and it may have been faster and easier to start this hike further down the 78.
-Once through it though we marched right up the south slope of the mountain, moderately steep and loose in a few spots but nothing too difficult.
-It took us 40 minutes to cover the 3/4s of a mile and I failed to take any photos until the summit, probably because the views and terrain were unimpressive in comparison to Grapevine.
-I was surprised to find a summit register, which had logged an ascent or two per year at best, way cool.
+Immediately after leaving the 78 on foot wefound ourselves in the midst of a small marsh and it may have been faster and easier to start this hike further down the 78.
+Once through it we marched right up the south slope of the mountain, moderately steep and loose in a few spots but nothing too difficult.
+It took us 40 minutes to cover the 3/4s of a mile and I failed to take any photos until the summit, probably because the views and terrain were lacking a bit in comparison to Grapevine.
+I was surprised to find a summit register which had logged an ascent or two per year at best, cool.
 We retraced our steps and arrived back at the truck in no time.

 sentenac2